matthewfishermv/Statistics-with-R/Hypothesis-Testing/Index.md

 ### Quantiles

 A related concept to z-scores is quantiles.
-A **qauntile** is a cut point or division of a variable's values into equiprobable intervals.
-We saw in the previous module how a quartile divided a variable's value into four equally probably intervals.
+A **quantile** is a cut point or division of a variable's values into equiprobable intervals.
+We saw in the previous module how a quartile divided a variable's value into four groupings, each with 25% of the values.
 Quantiles do the same, but with any number of cut points.

 Quartiles are a special case of quantiles, where 3 cut points are used to create four intervals. **Percentiles** are another special case of quantiles, where 99 cut points are used to create 100 intervals.

-Quantiles are related to z-scores in that z-scores are the same as quantiles in the Normal Distribution.
+Quantiles are related to z-scores in a z-score represents a quantile in the Normal Distribution.
 Take the example of infant birth weights, where we found that an infant's birth weight of 3,225 grams was -0.76 standard deviation units from the mean birth weight of 3,500 grams with a standard deviation of 363 grams.
 The z-score, -0.76, is a quantile in the Normal Distribution and we could use it to find the probability of observing such a birth weight by computing *f(3225; 3500; 363)*.
 We will see in the next section how to perform such calculations.

 ### Calculations in the Normal Distribution